 If you’re staying in Dublin for a business trip, your leisure time may well be limited by work commitments and weekend flights.
 However, if you have the opportunity to spend some leisure time in this exciting and historic city, it is well worth packing in as many activities as possible.

-At thesqua.re, as well as providing places to stay in Dublin, we have the best ideas for leisure activities during your stay.
+TheSqua.re is providing the best Vacation Apartments in Dublin, we have the best ideas for leisure activities during your stay.
 Here’s what to do if you only have one day in the city.

 Breakfast – Cross Café